 b.
 The Wellness Advocate shall not oppose such relief on the grounds that there is an adequate remedy at law; and

 c.
-Wellness Advocates further stipulate and agree that any violation of this rule will inflict immediate and irreparable harm on the Company, that the harm to the Company exceeds any benefit that the Wellness Advocate may derive, and that the Company shall be entitled, in addition to any other remedies that may be available, to immediate, temporary, preliminary and permanent injunctive relief without bond, and that such injunctive relief may extend the post-termination period of this restriction for up to one (1) year from the date of the last violation of this provision.
+The Wellness Advocate further acknowledges and agrees that any violation of this rule will inflict immediate and irreparable harm on the Company, that the harm to the Company exceeds any benefit that the Wellness Advocate may derive, and that the Company shall be entitled, in addition to any other remedies that may be available, to immediate, temporary, preliminary and permanent injunctive relief without security, and that such injunctive relief may extend the posttermination period of this restriction for up to one (1) year from the date of the last violation of this provision.
 The provisions of this Section survive the termination of the Contract.
 Nothing herein waives any other rights and remedies the Company may have in relation to the use of its Confidential Information or any other violations of the Contract.

 F. Additional Advertising Provisions